All Episodes

 Well, yes, it's exactly right.

-And just like Bordeaux in France, it happens to be the one place on earth that God made perfect for growing all three elements of the cigar the binder, the filler, and the wrapper tobacco.
+And just like Bordeaux in France, it happens to be the one place on earth that God made perfect for growing all three elements of the cigar, the binder, the filler, and the wrapper tobacco.

 It's the only place in the world where all three types are grown in the same place.

-It's a strong cigar as Cubans are.
+It's a strong cigar, as Cubans are.

-But uh it's it's tough.
+But it's tough.

 No.

-The Cuban cigars are they're unique.
+The Cuban cigars are unique.

-The cigar fad hit back in the nineties, and the Cubans started mass producing to keep up with demand around the world, and they stopped the aging process.
+The cigar fad hit back in the 90s, and the Cubans started mass producing to keep up with demand around the world.

-Peoples who bought Cubans said that they were too tight to draw, or you get a hernia trying to smoke one because they were too tightly packed.
+You get a hernia trying to smoke one because they were too tightly packed.

-Uh they've gone back and forth on the quality control.
+They've gone back and forth on the quality control.

-But let me give you two other one of my favorite cigars is the La Flor Dominicana double Liguero chisel.
+One of my favorite cigars is the La Flor Dominicana double Leguero chisel.

-La flor Dominicana.
+La Floor Dominicana.

-La Flor Dominicana double liguerro chisel.
+La Flor Dominicana double Leguero chisel.

-And they double and it is kick butt.
+And it is kick butt.

 Okay.